Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-46-hellfall.md

 As Champion, he was on the command channel alongside Daar, Costello and Regaari.
 So far, he’d kept his contributions terse and simple.
 He’d share his thoughts if they were asked for.
 He’d share them good and hard later, with Champions Gyotin and Genshi.
 But here and now, he might be Champion but he was following the Great Father.

-*“Okay.
-Options.”*
+*"Okay.
+Options."*

-“Enter that structural void via another nearby route,” Fiin offered.
+"Enter that structural void via another nearby route," Fiin offered.

-*“Head turnwise-by-down, use another void about half a klick away.”* Costello suggested.
+*"Head turnwise-by-down, use another void about half a klick away."* Costello suggested.

-*“I see those as the only viable options, other than sticking to the original plan.”* Regaari finished.
+*"I see those as the only viable options, other than sticking to the original plan."* Regaari finished.

-*“I already vetoed that, DEXTER.”*
+*"I already vetoed that, DEXTER."*

-*“Yes, sir.”* Regaari packed a lot of different meanings into those two brisk syllables, though none were insubordinate.
+*"Yes, sir."* Regaari packed a lot of different meanings into those two brisk syllables, though none were insubordinate.

-*“CHAMPION has the best solution, I think,”* Costello said.
+*"CHAMPION has the best solution, I think,"* Costello said.

-*“Agreed.”* Daar turned his head Fiin’s way. *“You got a preferred option, Brother?”*
+*"Agreed."* Daar turned his head Fiin’s way. *"You got a preferred option, Brother?"*

 Fiin called up the map.
 There was a balancing act to perform here: that void was going to gulp up air from the surrounding compartments, just like the first one they’d entered.
 The whole point of not going in through what they now knew to be the shanty was not to suffocate the slaves living there, so they would need to breach it somewhere close enough for expediency, but far enough away that the shanty wouldn’t get vented if somebody opened the wrong door.

 And they had to choose quick, before the Hunters seized on their moment of stillness as an opportunity.
 Movement was life: if they got stuck in one place, they’d be besieged and most likely never break free.

-“...Straight down,” he said.
-“Three levels, cut through into that pipe-lookin’ thing.”
+"...Straight down," he said.
+"Three levels, cut through into that pipe-lookin’ thing."

 The Ring was a three-dimensional maze.
 Every level of it was packed with stuff that gave no consideration to Gaoian (or Human) comforts or logic like where people were supposed to live and walk.
 It was like the whole thing was purely industrial: They hadn’t seen a single living quarter yet, not one precinct or arcade.